Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Details on experiments

 \section{Details on experiments}

-In the following, we give details on the time series classification (Appendix \ref{app:tsc}) and sequential data imputation (Appendix \ref{app:imputation}) experiments.
+In the following, we give details on the time series classification (Appendix \ref{app:tsc}), mortality prediction (Appendix \ref{app:mortality}) and sequential data imputation (Appendix \ref{app:imputation}) experiments.
 For running all experiments, we used GPU-based computations on a set of computing nodes, that were equipped with 11 NVIDIA GPUs in total: 4 Tesla K40Ms, 5 Geforce 2080 TIs and 2 Quadro GP100 GPUs.
+The benchmarks and code used to run the experiments using Tensorflow as backend are available at \url{https://github.com/tgcsaba/seq2tens}.